 This operation copies the contents of one box (Media box, Crop box, Trim box etc.) to another.
 If -mediabox-if-missing is added, the media box will be substituted when the 'from' box is not set for a given page.
-For example cpdf -frombox /TrimBox -tobox /CropBox in.pdf -o out.pdf copies the Trim Box of each page to the Crop Box of each page.
+For example copies the Trim Box of each page to the Crop Box of each page.
 The possible boxes are /MediaBox, /CropBox, /BleedBox, /TrimBox, /ArtBox.